Yo-kai Watch Shadowside: Oni-ō no Fukkatsu: Plot

-Once, a young boy befriended Yo-kai through the Yo-kai Watch, but later growing up he lost the ability to see them and the Yo-kai Watch was cast away into oblivion.
-Thirty years later, Touma Tsukinami awakes to find his parents aren't home from work again, while a news report comments on an unusual comet.
-Meanwhile, Natsume Amano stops to save a child from drowning, while nearby adults act strangely and make morbid remarks.
-She remembers how she once nearly drowned in the same river, but was saved.
-Akinori Arihoshi is going to school, but spots the comet in the sky.
-His grandmother, Mitsue Arihoshi, confirms that it's a sign of an Onimaro invasion.
-The two hunt down a prototype Yo-kai Watch Elder to battle them.
+A boy once befriended Yo-kai through the Yo-kai Watch, but after growing up and becoming an adult, he lost the ability to see them and the Yo-kai Watch was cast away into oblivion.
+Thirty years later, Touma Tsukinami awakens to find that his parents are not home from work again, while a news report comments on an unusual comet.
+Meanwhile, Natsume Amano, remembering how she was once saved after drowning in a river, stops to save a child from drowning while nearby adults act strangely.
+On his way to school, Akinori Arihoshi sees the comet in the sky.
+His grandmother, Mitsue Arihoshi, confirms that it is a sign of an Onimaro invasion, and they seek the Yo-kai Watch Elda to battle them.

-In the Yo-kai World, Lord Ananta is outraged that he isn't recognised as ruler after deposing his old rival Lord Enma.
-Touma is scouted by some Onimaro, possessing him and allowing him to defeat three thugs.
-The trio offer to give him power to make the world stop ignoring him.
-He agrees, and they summon the Onimaro Leader, who possesses Touma.
+In the Yo-kai World, Jao Kaira is outraged that he is not recognised as ruler after deposing his old rival Enma Daio.
+Touma is scouted by a trio of Onimaro who possess him and allow him to defeat a trio of thugs.
+The Onimaro trio offer him power to make the world stop ignoring him; he agrees and they summon the Onimaro Leader, who possesses Touma.
 Mitsue explains how the Onimaro feast on humanity's impulses, driving their victims into a frenzy and killing them.
-The Onimaro gift Touma with the Kigan Gear, a wrist device that allows him to control Onimaro, who begin possessing humans and mutating them into Kaodeka Oni.
-Zazel then frees Lord Enma.
+The Onimaro gift Touma the Kigan Gear, a wrist device that allows him to control Onimaro, who begin possessing humans and mutating them into Kaodeka Oni as Nurarihyon frees Enma.

-Natsume's friend Saki warns her that she could've died, but Natsume brushes it off, attributing her survival to a Key-shaped charm.
-Natsume finds the Yo-kai butler Whisper, testing candidates for the Yo-kai Watch Elder, who instructs her how to use it.
-Mitsumata Nozuchi is summoned and begins to chase her, but Akinori appears and gifts her a Yo-kai Ark, a device for summoning Yo-kai.
-She summons Himoji, who defeats the giant Yo-kai.
-Natsume dismisses the group and returns home, but her mother and brother have become Kaodeka Oni.
-She summons Mitsumata Nozuchi, now calling himself Micchy, and petrifies them.
-Recognizing the threat the Onimaro pose, Natsume agrees to help.
+Natsume's friend Saki warns her that she could have died, but Natsume brushes it off, attributing her survival to a key-shaped charm.
+Natsume finds the Yo-kai butler Whisper testing candidates for the Yo-kai Watch Elda, and he instructs her on how to use it.
+Mitsumata Nozuchi is summoned and pursues her, but Natsume receives a Yo-kai Ark, a device for summoning Yo-kai, from Akinori and summons Himoji, who defeats him.
+Natsume dismisses the group and returns home to find that her mother and younger brother have become Kaodeka Oni and summons Mitsumata Nozuchi, now calling himself Micchy.
+He petrifies them, and Natsume agrees to help after recognizing the threat the Onimaro pose.